W-David-Porter/acim/src/text/3-the-innocent-perception/v-beyond-perception/index.md

 ⁵Perception, on the other hand, is impossible without a belief in ‘more’ and ‘less’.
 ⁶At every level it involves selectivity.
 ⁷Perception is a continual process of accepting and rejecting, organising and reörganising, shifting and changing.
-⁸Evaluation is an essential part of perception, because judgements are necessary in order to select.
+⁸Evaluation is an essential part of perception, because judgments are necessary in order to select.

 ::: details Expanded
 The statement “God created man in his own image and likeness” needs reïnterpretation.